tgallant/tgallant.github.io/resources/index.md

 ## Resources

-Here are some links to some resources that have helped me out.
+Here are some links to resources that have helped me out.

 ### Scheme
 [SICP](https://dl.scheme.rocks/sicp.pdf)